 Protect your business and shipments from damage and costly fines by learning how to ship lithium batteries.
 These batteries pose significant hazards, especially during shipping.
 Unless adequately packed and handled, lithium batteries may explode.

 To ensure proper shipping, get certification in Department of Transportation (DOT) Hazmat for packaging and shipping dangerous substances, such as lithium-ion batteries.
 Only with appropriate packaging and handling can you safely send lithium batteries and similar hazardous goods across the country or worldwide.

 Lithium-ion batteries rely on the movement of lithium.
 Positively charged ions moving through the battery release their positive electrons when they move, creating a positive charge at the collector on the positive side.
 This current passes through a powered object, such as a phone or computer, and returns to the negative terminal.

-To enable the flow of electrons, lithium-ion batteries contain an electrolyte.
+Lithium-ion batteries contain an electrolyte to enable the flow of electrons.
 This electrolyte poses a risk when shipping lithium-ion batteries, though.
 Because its electrolyte is flammable, lithium-ion batteries fall under the classification of hazardous materials when shipping via truck, train, plane or boat.

 What Are the Hazards of Shipping Lithium Batteries?

 The Pipeline and Hazardous Materials Safety Administration, PHMSA, a division of the Department of Transportation, enforces the regulations governing the shipment of dangerous materials, including lithium batteries.
 According to the PHMSA, lithium batteries pose both electrical and chemical risks during shipping.

 One of the biggest challenges of shipping lithium batteries is the lack of control you have over the conditions the batteries experience.
 Cargo areas of trucks, planes and ships typically do not have air conditioning, and excessive heat increases the likelihood the batteries will overheat.